 Non-urgent advice: Tell a GP or your care team if you're having cancer treatment and get:

 - a sore mouth

 - mouth ulcers

-- difficulty swallowing, eating or talking
+- pain that makes swallowing, eating or talking difficult

 - a dry mouth and lips